K3: Status of endemic and globally threatened species in the UK Overseas Territories

 Readiness and links to data

 Data for this indicator have been obtained from the International Union for Conservation of Nature (IUCN) Red List of Threatened Species and complemented by The UK's wildlife overseas: a stocktake of nature in our Overseas Territories.
-Species lists for each territory were reviewed and additional species added through direct engagement and contribution from the UKOT’s.
+Additional species have been added through direct engagement and contribution from the UKOTs.
 Work is ongoing with the UKOTs, evaluating additional species records and assessing endemic status to further expand and refine the current data set.
-This indicator will track changes in the status of endemic species as additional Red List assessments are undertaken.
+This indicator will track changes in the status of endemic species as additional Red List assessments are undertaken, including being able to identify trends over time in the future.

 Notes on indicator

-Species records from the IUCN Red List have been included up to July 2022.
-Additional data from the Stocktake and from direct engagement with the UKOTs has also been included up to January 2023.
-In total, this represents 449 species (68.8% of species endemic to the UKOTs); a further 204 species are either still to be assessed or cannot be assessed due to data deficiencies.
+Species records from the IUCN Red List have been included up to March 2025.
+Additional data from the Stocktake and from direct engagement with the UKOTs has also been included up to January 2025.

 Indicator components